BenoitHanotte/shorturls/README.md

 ## 1.3 Code structure

 ```
-config/
+- config.yaml                         The configuration file
+- shorturls.go                        The main logic, entrypoint of the program

+confighelper/
-    - config_loader.go              A file implementing the logic required to load and
+    - confighelper.go               A file implementing the logic required to load and
                                     process the configuration

 handler/